• About Us

 Insert the copyright sign in Microsoft Word

-However, if the copyright sign can’t be found in your recently used symbols, then click More Symbols.
+However, if the copyright sign can’t be found in your recently used symbols, then click More Symbols on the dropdown menu.

 Click More Symbols